Introduction to Environmental Policy & Planning Careers

 Environmental Planning & Policy Job Outlook

-2020 US Bureau of Labor Statistics job growth figures for political scientists reflect national data not school-specific information.
+2024 US Bureau of Labor Statistics salary and job growth figures for urban and regional planners, political scientists, and environmental specialists reflect national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed October 2021.
+Data accessed January 2026.

 Environmental Planning / Policy Jobs & Job Description